- Grand Sites

 Here you are, ready for another day of “action – thrills”.
 Robin is waiting for you.
 He has chosen the best spots to take you along the trails on an electric mountain bike, an original way to ride around with ease.
-To enjoy the mountains even more without straining yourself, try out a segway.
-A fun-filled innovation, this electric vehicle enables you to effortlessly go up and down the steepest slopes.

 Then we’re off to the Mountain Coaster.
 You are behind the controls of a wild ride that is 100% thrills as you fly down the Pyrenees… in complete safety, of course!

 Your adventure tour comes to an end at Lourdes where the sanctuaries will give you a unique, personal and surprising experience, while the torchlight procession is both fascinating and moving - don’t miss it.